Pramilachaudhary/Classication-Project/MVP.md

 ## Baseline Classification Model for Determining Poisonous Mushrooms
-The goal of this project is to build a classification model which determines whether a mushroom is poisonous or not for a Food Science Lab who are interested in studying poisonous mushrooms for medicinal properties.
+The goal of this project is to build a classification model which determines whether a mushroom is poisonous or not for a Pharmaceutical Company who are interested in studying poisonous mushrooms for medicinal properties.

 I have built a baseline Decision Tree model fit to the numerical features without null values and the target, Class (P:1, E:0) where P = Poisonous and E = Edible